dds-bridge/dds/doc/dll-description.md

 Two alternatives are given:

 1. The PAR scores / contracts are calculated separately for each side.
-In almost all cases the results will be identical for both sides, but in rare cases the result is dependent on which side that “starts the bidding”, i.e. that first finds the bid that is most beneficial for the own side.
+In almost all cases the results will be identical for both sides, but in rare cases the result is dependent on which side that &#8220;starts the bidding&#8221;, i.e. that first finds the bid that is most beneficial for the own side.
 One example is when both sides can make 1 NT.
-2. The dealer hand is assumed to “start the bidding”.
+2. The dealer hand is assumed to &#8220;start the bidding&#8221;.

 The presentation of the par score and contracts are given in alternative formats.